 - Experiment Start Date

 - An estimate is provided for how long it is recommended to run the test for.
 The test needs to run for enough time to gain statistically significant data and provide valuable results for the test.

 The number of recommended days relies on the placement ARPDEU and the traffic allocation set.
 The recommended duration is meant to guarantee (with a 90% confidence level) that the expected results of the multi-test are reliable.
-Pay attention, for any unusual days in terms of your users' behavior, such as a holiday or special selling day, that may occur during the multi-test period.
+Consider any unusual days in terms of your users' behavior, such as a holiday or special selling day, that may occur during the multi-test period and affect your results.
 We recommend adding an additional day to the number of recommended days above.

 To test whether adding a network instance helps to increase your Average Revenue Per Engaged User, add a mediated network instance to your waterfall.

-To create an A/B/C Test follow the above steps, just add an additional variant and make sure that your traffic allocation equals 100%.
+To create an A/B/C Tests, follow the same steps and add an additional variant, making sure that your traffic allocation equals 100%.

 After an experiment has started, we advise that you no longer make changes to variant configurations to avoid invalidation of the test results.

-- Click the Multi-Testing toggle button to turn the status to off for the variant that you want to stop
+- Accordingly, click the Multi-Testing toggle button to turn the status to off, for the variant that you want to stop

 Results for the Multi-Testing are found using DT's Dynamic Reports.